FewKinG/Sandra/README.md

 - Define key attribute, super column, attributes and types for that model
 - Perform get, range and multi_get on the database
 - Supported column types so far: String and Double
+- Have the key and super column validated to prevent different objects from having the same key/super column values (this is done automatically)

+NOTE: If you don't use super columns then two hashes with the same keys are regarded to be the same object.
+If using a super column on that model however, two hashes are regarded to be identical objects only if their keys AND their super column values are the same.

-NOTE: This gem provides no generator to actually generate a model.
+Also note: This gem provides no generator to actually generate a model.
 If you want to use a generator, have a look into the sandra-rails gem (which I also forked to work with the 3.1.1 versions of actionpack and railties).

 Example